jon-jacky/Piety/piety/README.md

 instance for each terminal.
 Each job in a session can be be suspended and then resumed later without losing work in progress.

-### Job class ###

-The *Job* class provides a uniform interface (with known method names) to the application for the *Session*'s job control. *Job* also uncouples *Session*'s scheduling and job control from any particular device or event (such as the terminal).
-Therefore its initializer has to have a lot of arguments to access application methods.

-A *Job* can also run as a *Task* on its own, without a *Session*, when no other jobs are contending for the same event.
-In this case the job control functions can still be useful when the task starts or restarts and when it stops or suspends itself.

 ### Event Loop: run function, eventloop and cycle modules ###

 The *run* function in the *piety* module is the non-blocking event